Home - Book Preview

 “Should be fun,” Jeff added.

 “Like you have anything to worry about,” Jack retorted.
-“You could skip the next two weeks of school and you’d still get an A in Señora Alcala’s class!”
+“You could skip the next two weeks of school and still get an A in Señora Alcala’s class!”
 Isabelle Alcala was Jeff’s Spanish teacher.
 “Not that you won’t be getting straight As …”

-Vacationing in Milbridge, Maine was great but there wasn’t much to do when the weather wasn’t cooperating.
+Vacationing in Milbridge, Maine, was great, but there wasn’t much to do when the weather wasn’t cooperating.
 Overcast and sixty was a far cry from the sunny and nineties of the past few days.

 Jeff walked back to the couch and picked up his book again.
-He felt pretty proud of himself; he was no longer a freshman, his report card arrived with straight As, and he’d gotten another raise at Bilzarian’s.
+He felt pretty proud of himself.
+He was no longer a freshman; his report card arrived with straight As, and he’d gotten another raise at Bilzarian’s.
 Life was good.

 She’d looked pissed off about something.